How to Trim a Brisket the Right Way

 Step 4: Trim the Underside of the Brisket

 The fourth step in brisket trimmings is to remove the soft fat from the underside of the meat.
-This can be done with a sharp knife or kitchen shears.
-Trim the excess silverskin and fat from this side of the brisket, then discard it.
+You can trim the soft fat with a sharp knife or kitchen shears.
+Trim the excess silver skin and fat from this side of the brisket, then discard it.

 Step 5: Remove the Fat

-Once you have removed most of the brisket fat, you can then go over the surface of the brisket with a paper towel, to remove any remaining fat or moisture.
-This will help to ensure a crispier crust when it is cooked.
+Once you have removed most of the brisket fat, go over the surface of the brisket with a paper towel.
+This gets rid of any remaining fat or moisture.
+Wiping away this moisture gives the meat a crispier crust when cooked.

 Step 6: Square the Brisket

 The next step is to square the brisket.
-This can be done by trimming off the thin, pointed end of the meat.
-To square up your BBQ brisket, start by cutting a long thin strip off each side.
-Don’t go too deep, or you will cut into the meat itself.
+Trim the thin, pointed end of the meat to square the brisket.
+Cut a long, thin strip off each side to square up your BBQ brisket.
+Don’t cut too deep; you will cut into the meat itself.

 Then, turn the brisket so that the thick layer is facing up.
-Trim off the excess hard fat from the top of the meat, until you have a nice, even surface.
-Continue working your way back to the ends once you’ve finished smoothing and matching up the sides.
+Trim off the excess hard fat from the top of the meat until you have a nice, even surface.
+Once you’ve finished smoothing and matching up the sides, continue working your way back to the ends.

 Step 7: Trim the Skin and Remaining Fat

-Remove any of the thick, glossy skin or remaining big fatty fragments with your knife.
-The goal is to have a tidy and well-shaped piece of meat that doesn’t have any excess fat or skin.
-You have to be careful not to cut too deep, as you can easily pierce the meat and lose moisture.
+Remove any of the thick, glossy skin or remaining large fatty fragments with your knife.
+The goal is to have a tidy and well-shaped piece of meat with no excess fat or skin.
+Be careful not to cut too deep, as you can easily pierce the meat and lose moisture.

 Step 8: Trim the Fat Cap

 Pick it up and turn her over to expose the fat cap again.
-For the next portion, I like to sort of stoop over and get eye level with the subject.
-This is where a sharp knife and good gloves become your friend.
+For the next portion, I like to stoop over and get eye-level with the subject.
+This is where a sharp knife and good gloves become your friends.

-The fat cap is the thick, fatty membrane that covers the entire top of the brisket.
-In order to achieve a crispy crust, this fat needs to be trimmed off.
-Trim down the thick fat cap to around 1/4-1/2 inch thick using your super-duper sharp knife.
+The fat cap is the thick, fatty membrane covering the brisket’s entire top.
+To achieve a crispy crust, trim the fat cap to around 1/4-1/2 inch thick using your super-duper sharp knife.

 Step 9: Season the Brisket